Water-Melon/Melon/docs/en/melang.md

 Description: Send a message to the specified script task in C code.
 This message can be received by the `pipe` function of the script layer, where:

 - `ctx` is the context structure pointer corresponding to the script task
-- `fmt` is used for the interpretation of variable parameters, `fmt` supports three characters:
+- `fmt` is used for the interpretation of variable parameters, `fmt` supports four characters:
    - `i` integer, which should be an `mln_s64_t` type integer
    - `r` real number, which should be of type `double`
+   - `s` string, which should correspond to the `char` pointer parameter
-   - `s` string, which should correspond to the `mln_string_t` pointer parameter
+   - `S` string, which should correspond to the `mln_string_t` pointer parameter

 return value: